stamhe/okcoin/README.md

  - Anonymous blockchain using DarkSend technology (Based on CoinJoin): Beta Testing

-For more information, as well as an immediately useable, binary version of the DarkCoin client sofware, see http://www.darkcoin.io.
+For more information, as well as an immediately useable, binary version of the okcoin client sofware, see http://www.okcoin.io.

 License
 -------

-DarkCoin is released under the terms of the MIT license.
+okcoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process